 Dexamethasone reduces deaths by up to one third

 Just a few weeks later, the trial published further preliminary results.
-This time showing that dexamethasone, a low-cost steroid treatment, reduces deaths of hospitalised COVID-19 patients with severe respiratory complications by up to one third.
+This time showing that dexamethasone, a low-cost steroid treatment, reduced deaths of hospitalised COVID-19 patients with severe respiratory complications by up to one third.

 Speaking at the time, Peter Horby, Professor of Emerging Infectious Diseases in the Nuffield Department of Medicine, University of Oxford, and one of the chief investigators for the trial, said: